paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-071-labor-management-relations.md

 Ex.
 Ord.
 No. 13591, Nov.
 23, 2011, 76 F.R.
 74623, extended term until Sept.
 30, 2013.

 #### Extension of Term of U.S. General Services Administration Labor-Management Relations Council
 Term of U.S. General Services Administration Labor-Management Relations Council extended until Sept.
 30, 2017, by Ex.
 Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
-60271, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.
+60271, formerly set out as a note under [section 1013 of this title](./chapter-010-federal-advisory-committees.md#section-1013).

 #### Executive Order No. 13836
 Ex.
 Ord.
 No. 13836, May 25, 2018, 83 F.R.
 25329, which related to Federal sector collective bargaining, was revoked by Ex.
 Ord.
 No. 14003, § 3(a), Jan.
 22, 2021, 86 F.R.
 7231, set out in a note under [section 3301 of this title](./chapter-033-examination-selection-and-placement.md#section-3301).